willglynn/go_ami_tools/aws_bundle/README.md

 Using `ec2-ami-tools` is a pain.
 This package may ease your pain.

 There are two conventional ways to produce an instance store AMI:
-`ec2-bundle-vol` which asks an EC2 instance to bundles itself for use as an AMI, and `ec2-bundle-image` which takes a disk image and bundles it for use as an AMI.
+`ec2-bundle-vol` which asks an EC2 instance to bundle itself for use as an AMI, and `ec2-bundle-image` which takes a disk image and bundles it for use as an AMI.
 In either case, you end up with a bunch of files on disk which you then pass to `ec2-upload-bundle`, which gives you a manifest URL which you